[5 MIN READ]

 - Don’t look!
-It can be tempting to watch the process but if you think you might be squeamish, keep your head turned away from the needle and blood collection bag.
+It can be tempting to watch the process, but if you think you might be squeamish, keep your head turned away from the sterile needle and blood collection bag.

 Double-check that you’re eligible

 Hospitals around the country are in desperate need of blood products, but, unfortunately, that doesn’t mean that all donations can be accepted.
-Generally, you must meet the following guidelines for donating blood:
+Generally, you must meet the following guidelines for eligibility: